 Crow Family –

-An Album About the Family My Inner Child Needs
+An Album For My Inner Child

 I first heard Lavinia Brown describe the idea of an external safe other.
 She said: you don't have to parent your own inner child.
 That's just more parenting.
 Instead, imagine a figure outside you — an angel, an animal, a guide — who can hold what you never learned to hold.